Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 As one of Super Rugby’s foundation clubs in 1996, the Bulls endured a rough beginning, claiming three early wooden spoons, but have since gone on to become South African’s most successful side.
 The Bulls represent the city of Pretoria as well as the northernmost province, Limpopo.

-While the Pretoria-based side have made all the right moves in terms of moving towards long-term success, analysts agree this season is probably too early to see significantly better results.
+While the Pretoria-based side made all the right moves in terms of moving towards long-term success, analysts agreed that the 2019 season was probably too early to see significantly better results.

 Coach: Pote Human

 2018 finish: 2nd South African conference, 5th overall.
 Lost quarter-final to Hurricanes.